Being influential can mean the difference between success and failure. Yours.

 Outer results (and actions) are just 33% of the influence pie…ignoring talents and innate abilities women bring to the table.

-2. What’s being taught about influence in the mainstream negates your most precious resource to create a life of total fulfillment.
-Intuition.
-Yours.
+2. What’s being taught about influence in the mainstream negates our most precious resource to create a life of total fulfillment – Intuition.

-What women do best is allow their intuition to serve them -in business, in relationships, in decisions and in life.
+Our best asset is to allow our intuition to serve us -in business, in relationships, in decisions and in life.

 How you work inside.
 The emotions you feel.
 Your soul.
-Everything that makes you the woman you are.
-No interference from outside distractions wanting to control the result.
+Everything that makes you the person you are.
+No interference from outside distractions that want to control the result.

 Wow.
 What a beautiful definition.